LightAN21/Algorithm-Tools/graph/README.md

 Notation: we use (u, v) to represent an edge of a graph.

+### degree of vertices
+* The degree (or valency) of a vertex of a graph is the number of edges that are incident to the vertex, and in a multigraph, loops are counted twice.

+Notation: we use deg(v) to denote the degree of a vertex v of a graph.

 ### Undirected Graph
 * An undirected graph is a graph in which edges have no orientation.